 The work is exacting, especially relating to instrument sterilization, room preparation, instrument passes to the dentist, and measuring dental materials.
 At the same time you are expected to skillfully manage patient anxiety over treatment pain or appearance.
 You will experience the joy, gratitude and respect of your patients.
 The tearful thanks an accident victim with a beautiful new smile or the pride of a child after their first dental exam and cleaning will bring personal fulfillment.
 You will be a respected, appreciated member of a highly professional team.
 Dental Assisting is ranked 67th among U.S. News and World Reports 100 best jobs.

 Dental Assisting is a fast growing profession.
-The U.S. Bureau of Labor Statistics projects growth in dental assistant employment of 24.5 percent, much faster than the average for other occupations.
+The U.S. Bureau of Labor Statistics projects growth in dental assistant employment of 18 percent through 2024, much faster than the average for other occupations.

 What is the career path for dental assistants?